'Danck' 40% Ortho Keyboard Renamed 'Contra'

 Understandably, the owner of OLKB (Ortholinear Keyboards),Jack Humbert, was not too pleased with this trademark violation.
 Although he didn’t mind a lower-cost competing product with the same form factor on the market, he did not want it to so clearly reference the Planck brand.
 After all, the Danck keyboard’s name is so similar to the Planck keyboard’s name that it could be seen as related, created, or endorsed by OLKB.

-Humbert wrote a public message on Reddit asking Cartel to change the name in hopes of avoiding a trademark infringement dispute.
-He also wanted them to remove references to the QMK Firmware in the name for the PCB.
-QMK is a fork of the TMK firmware, and is also supported by Humbert of OLKB.
-This does not mean that QMK can’t be used with the board, however.
-You will still be able to program your keyboard with the firmware.
+Humbert wrote a public message on Reddit asking Cartel to change the name of the Danck keyboard (now Contra) in hopes of avoiding a trademark infringement dispute.
+In the same message, he also requested that they remove reference to the QMK firmware in the naming of the G80-1800 PCB (another project of Cartel's).
+This won't affect whether or not you can use the QMK firmware with either keyboard, but it will remove any confusion of affiliation with both projects.
 Cartel obviously obliged in both cases, and the group buy can continue with a change of name and graphics.

 As far as the Contra keyboard itself, Cartel has an update to the PCB’s currently planned graphics.
 Also, the PCB case design is reversible, so you’ll be able to choose whether or not to hide or display the Cartel branding when you build the kit.